Hiring process: Civil Service jobs

-Currently, there are 3 basic types of Civil Service exams:
+There are 3 types of Civil Service exams:

-- The applicant is scheduled to come into Human Resources and sit for a hand-written exam that may consist of multiple-choice or true/false knowledge questions, observation or proofreading components, written examples of work skills or attributes, or other written components.
-Maximum time limits for completing such exams range from 1.5 hours to 4 hours.
+The applicant is scheduled to come into Human Resources and sit for a hand-written exam that may consist of multiple-choice or true/false knowledge questions, observation or proofreading components, written examples of work skills or attributes, or other written components.
+The maximum time limits for completing such exams range from 1.5 hours to 4 hours.

 - The applicant is scheduled to come into Human Resources and sit for a computerized exam.
 These exams consist of multiple-choice and true/false knowledge questions.
 To accommodate applicants for positions that do not require a knowledge of the keyboard, these exams have been designed to require only that the applicant use the mouse to point and click on the answer.
 Certain titles also contain a credentials assessment component that is scored after the applicant completes the electronic exam.
 Maximum time limits for completing such exams range from 1 hour to 3 hours.

-- Note: If you are taking an exam in the accountant or clerical series, there are study guides and practice tests available at the following link.
-Click Here
+Note: If you are taking an exam in the accountant or clerical series, there are study guides and practice tests available on the State University Civil Service System's website.

 Numerical examination scores are used to determine who is eligible to be referred to the hiring department for a job interview.
-The three highest scores standing on the employment register for a specific title are eligible for referral.
+The three highest scores, which includes veterans' preference points, standing on the employment register for a specific title are eligible for referral.
 Most employment registers are a composite of scores from previously tested applicants and recently tested applicants; however, certain employment registers are voided after each hire is made.

-An interview team, consisting of the immediate supervisor, other appropriate supervisors or administrators, and sometimes peers or subordinates, will interview each candidate for a specific vacancy.
-Occasionally scheduling is complicated by the availability of all interviewers at the same time; therefore, this process may take some time.
+An interview team will interview each candidate for a specific vacancy.
 Once interviews have been completed, the interview team meets with a Human Resources professional to discuss each candidate.
-Once a selection is made or the candidates narrowed, employment references are checked and a final hire decision is made.
+Once a selection is made or the candidates have been narrowed, pre-employment screening is conducted and a final hire decision is made.

 Note: Only the Office of Human Resources is authorized to make an official offer of employment for Civil Service positions.

 All new employees start work on a Monday.
-The first two days will be spent in Human Resources participating in New Employee Orientation (NEO).
-After accepting an offer of employment, the new employee will receive notification by email of their job details and NEO events and be directed to log on the online system to complete the New Hire documents attached to their account.
+After accepting an offer of employment, the new employee receives notification by email of their job details and New Employee Orientation (NEO) events.
+New employees are directed to log on the online system to complete the New Hire documents attached to their account.
 These documents must be completed prior to the employee’s NEO date.
 New employees should pay close attention to the listing of documentation they are required to bring their first day of employment.